JRRS87/stock-analysis/README.md

 The process of Refactoring helps make our code more organized.
 Some of the advantages from a cleaner code include software and design improvement, faster programming , and debugging.
 It becomes easier to read.
-Disadvantages from Refactoring is related to the eextencion for the application that we are inquiring.
+Disadvantages from Refactoring is related to the extension for the application that we are inquiring.